Hibernate Search guide

 About bean references

-When referencing beans using a string value in configuration properties, that string is parsed.
-Here are the most common formats:
+If you really do want to reference beans using a string value in configuration properties know that string is parsed; here are the most common formats:

 Configuration of coordination with outbox polling